Ratan Singh of Bikaner: Arts and architecture

-He added the Daftar-ki-Kotri, the Ganpat Niwas, and the water pavilion in the Karan Mahal Chowk to the Junagarh, as well as the Vikram Niwas, Surat Vilas, and Kothi Lakshmi Vilas to its zenana.
+He added the Daftar-ki-Kotri, the Ganpat Niwas, and the water pavilion in the Karan Mahal Chowk to Junagarh Fort, as well as the Vikram Niwas, Surat Vilas, and Kothi Lakshmi Vilas to its zenana.
 He renovated the rest of the Rai Niwas and the Sujan Mahal.
 He completed the decoration of the anteroom of the Phool Mahal.
 He had the ceiling of the vestibule of the Chandra Mahal painted.
-In 1846, he laid the foundation stone of the Raj Ratan Temple in the name of his wife, Raj Kanwar, along with his own name.
+In 1846, he laid the foundation stone of the Raj Ratan Temple, named jointly after his wife, Raj Kanwar, and himself.
 Upon its completion, he performed the prana pratishtha ceremony on 4 March 1851.

 Personal life

-He, like his father, wore full whiskers.
+Like his father, he wore full whiskers.
 Bithu Bhauma authored the book Ratan Vilas, and Sagardan composed Ratanrupak in his honor.

 Marriages

 He married, among others, Raj Kanwar, a daughter of Ranjit Singh, the Thakur of Dundlod, and Ajab Kumari, a daughter of Bhim Singh, the Maharana of Udaipur.